 While your landscape is being maintained, trees can suffer because of the heavy machinery being used near or on it.
 String trimmers, more popularly known as weed whackers, and lawnmowers are often used throughout warmer months to keep commercial landscapes looking as fit as possible.
 Often, they cut away at tree bark while trying to rid of weeds or grass, damaging bark in the process, which could prove fatal for tree growth.
 Barks allow trees to soak up necessary nutrients and water, so any damage to it will deny trees of those essentials.
 Apply mulch or fences around your trees to prevent this damage.

-Pruning is a necessity when trying to maintain trees.
+Tree pruning is a necessity when trying to maintain trees.
 Bad pruning can weaken trees as it prevents them from getting sun coverage which its foliage benefits from, aiding growth.
 Make sure to trim a maximum of 25% of its growth.
 Excessive pruning can cause deep wounds that the tree cannot recover from.
 If a tree loses too many live branches, it will wither quicker than expected.
 Be careful of which limbs or branches you prune as that can do more harm than good.

 Planting your tree too deep can cause major issues once it matures.
 It often causes girdling, where roots grow upward, and nutrients are cut off.
 Instead of burying your tree deep into the soil, plant its root flare at the soil surface, allowing the root system to develop naturally.